2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form Classical Spin Liquid

 We conclude that in the spin liquid of the spin vorticity model, spins are fractionalized into closed strings.
 These may be viewed as fictional currents ``flowing'' along the edges of the dual lattice, acting as sources of the spin vorticity via an emergent Ampere's law.
 The spins may be thus be viewed as fluxes through the 2-dimensional dual plaquettes, shown in green in \cref{fig:diamond_dual_membranes}(b,c), attached to oriented strings on their boundaries.
-This contrasts with the fractionalization of NNSI, where each spin acts as a short string of electric flux along a direct diamond edge, attached to a pair (i.e. dumbbell) of opposite electric charges, which act as (fictional) sources of divergence of the spin configurations~\cite{castelnovoMagneticMonopolesSpin2008}.
-These two perspectives are juxtaposed in \cref{fig:diamond_dual_membranes}(c): The spin ice dumbbell is shown as a pair of charges (black and white) attached to the ends of a 1-dimensional flux string along a direct lattice edge (yellow); the equivalent fractionalized object in the spin vorticity is an oriented string on the boundary of a dual plaquette (red), attached to a 2-dimensional flux membrane (green).
+This contrasts with the fractionalization of NNSI, where each spin acts as a short string of electric flux along a direct diamond edge, attached to a pair (i.e. dumbbell) of opposite electric charges, which act as (fictional) sources of divergence of the electric field ${\bm E}$ representing the spin configurations~\cite{castelnovoMagneticMonopolesSpin2008} (see Introduction).
+These two perspectives are juxtaposed in \cref{fig:diamond_dual_membranes}(c): The spin ice dumbbell is shown as a pair of point charges (black and white) attached to the ends of a 1-dimensional flux string (yellow) along a direct lattice edge; the equivalent fractionalized object in the spin vorticity model is an oriented string charge (red) attached to a two-dimensional flux membrane (green) on a dual plaquette.
 These two pictures are naturally complementary---they correspond to the two classical representations of a dipole: either a pair of opposite charges, or a loop of current.
-In NNSI, each spin (dipole) is fractionalized in the former way, while in the spin vorticity model they fractionalize in the latter way.
+In NNSI, each spin (dipole) is fractionalized in the former way since its Hamiltonian enforces a zero-divergence condition (a Gauss-like law), while in the spin vorticity model they fractionalize in the latter way since its Hamiltonian enforces a zero-curl condition (an Ampere-like law).